sudhir-kumar-au3/sudhir-kumar-au3/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on MERN Technology.
+- 🔭 I’m currently working on MERN Technology and also learning blockchain and python.
 ### Technology stack:
 - ReactJs
 - NodeJs